Structuring the Case Discussion

 Well-designed cases are intentionally complex.
 Therefore, presenting an entire case to students all at once has the potential to overwhelm student groups and lead them to overlook key details or analytic steps.
 Accordingly, Barbara Cockrill asks students to review key case concepts the night before, and then presents the case in digestible “chunks” during a CBCL session.
 Structuring the case discussion around key in-depth questions, Cockrill creates a thoughtful interplay between small group work and whole group discussion that makes for more systematic forays into the case at hand.

-Barbara Cockrill, Harold Amos Academy Associate Professor of Medicine
+Profiled: Barbara Cockrill, Harold Amos Academy Associate Professor of Medicine, teaches "Homeostasis I" to 40 students at Harvard Medical School.

 • CBCL provides students the opportunity to apply course material in new ways.
 For this reason, you might consider not sharing the case with students beforehand and having them experience it in class with fresh eyes.